Following success in Lebanon, AlloTaxi expands into new markets

 AlloTaxi provides an innovative taxi service throughout Lebanon and Angola.
 It was founded in 1999 by CEO Raja Kurban, with the intention of providing a pioneering go-to source for all ground transportation in Lebanon.
 Due to a high-quality of service, AlloTaxi continues to successfully create and sustain a loyal customer base.

 The company initially started with just 10 vehicles in Beirut, Lebanon; a densely competitive market, with the determination to provide an elite customer service experience.
 AlloTaxi Beirut has over 200 vehicles.
-Its call centre is operational around the clock and receives over 1,500 calls per day while it achieves around 2,000 commands per day and moves up to 6,000 people.
 In January 2015, AlloTaxi expanded and launched in Luanda, Angola with a further 32 vehicles which has since grown to 85 cars in 2017.

 Raja Kurban, also the Lebanon Managing Director Representative for car hire company AVIS, saw an opportunity in the market for a high standard of taxi and vehicle transportation services.
 As a regular visitor to Paris, Kurban noticed the growth, success, and reputation of LeCab.
 He approached LeCab to find their technology was fundamental.
-He made contact with Haulmont Technology, creator of the Sherlock Taxi Solution immediately.
+He made contact with Haulmont Technology, creators of Sherlock Taxi immediately.

 From launching in 1999 until 2014, AlloTaxi used an off-the-shelf system that was only able to take the company so far on its journey.
 The incumbent system was not meeting the requirements of the company at the time as they needed bespoke development to make the software fit the business, not vice versa.

-AlloTaxi needed increased flexibility in the below to succeed:
+AlloTaxi needed increased flexibility to succeed which included: